benanders/rjni/README.md

 This library provides a somewhat primitive binding to the Java Native Interface in Rust.
 Arrays and custom classes are not supported yet, just simple static method calling, object instantiation, and method calling on instantiated objects.

 I've only tested this on OSX, and you'll almost certainly get a linking error on any other OS due to the compiler not being able to find the jni.h file.
-I've only included the OSX include directory in the build script, but it should be fairly easy to change.
+I've only added the OSX include directory in the build script, but it should be fairly easy to change.

 ### Examples